Paul is an American ex-pat living in Udon Thani, Thailand. He has visited Nong Khai town and province many times since 2004.

 The best way to reach Nong Khai from Bangkok is by air via Udon Thani.
-You can get flights from either Suvarnabhumi or Don Muang Airport to Udon Thani that take only 50 minutes.
+You can get flights from either Suvarnabhumi or Don Muang Airport to Udon Thani which take only 50 minutes.
 By taking a discount airline like Thai Lion Air or Nok Air, a round-trip ticket between Don Muang and Udon Thani will cost about 2,000 Thai baht or $65.

 Nong Khai is only 60 kilometers or about 55 minutes by car or bus from Udon Thani.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.